STANDARDS & ACCREDITATION

 The MSA Code of Conduct

-However, we also encourage donors, recipients, and other stakeholders to use the Code of Conduct to evaluate their medical donation program practices and to identify qualified MSRO partners.
+However, we also encourage donors, recipients, and other stakeholders to use the Code of Conduct to evaluate their medical donation program practices and identify qualified MSRO partners.

 The MSA Accreditation program is the formal evaluation of the capacity to adhere to the MSA Code of Conduct and World Health Organization donation guidelines.